 John O’Toole, community relations lead at Eversource, also shared, “I felt wonderful, it was a blessing.
 I know the fans standing next to me at the finish line found your genuine excitement and love for what you’re doing contagious.
 And you could even see it down to the last race today that the athletes really enjoyed your company and your cheer and enthusiasm.
 You were a blessing to have with us today.
 It was wonderful!”

-Event coordinators asked multiple times throughout the day to come back next year.
 The Church of God has ongoing plans to continue efforts to share Mother’s love with the world through volunteer activities.
 The volunteers were thankful to participate and formed new friendships with athletes and their families along with other members of the community.
+Contact us to learn more about volunteering with the Church of God.